DyingEcho/htmlify/README.md

 # htmlify

+## This repository is full of bad decisions.
+I'm leaving it here as a reminder of what not to do.

 An ultra-basic, human-friendly templating system for doing CGI with Python for less 😕 and more 🎉

 htmlify is powerful enough to drive small web projects, while lightweight enough that you don't feel like you're learning a whole new language.
 Here's how it works: